top of page

 • Do your best and let it rest.”
 We are mindful that ultimately, Ishvara is in charge of any and all results.
 As much as we’d like to have the results always be in our favor, we understand it’s not possible.

-• Its attitude is contagious and raises the spirit of those around us
+• Its attitude is naturally uplifting and positively influences those around us.

 Root & Meaning